isomerpages/moe-pasirrissec/_cca/Uniformed Groups/National Police Cadet Corps.md

 * SSGT (NPCC) Aw En Zi Charlotte (Female)
 * SSGT (NPCC) Lee Lin Ken (Male)

-20 of our cadets took part in the National Day Parade 2022 At The Float@Marina.
+20 of our cadets took part in the National Day Parade 2022 At The Float@Marina

 ## Achievements